jlopp/cleancoin/README.md

 out collectively by the network.
 CleanCoin is the name of open source software which enables the use of this currency.

-CleanCoin is built on top of CleanCoin Core.
+CleanCoin is built on top of Bitcoin Core.
 The difference between the two is the consensus algorithm: CleanCoin uses Proof of Stake consensus, whilst Bitcoin uses Proof of Work.
 Using Proof of Stake as a consensus algorithm is allowing it not only to scale better and be orders of magnitude more efficient in